Personalised weight loss support

 - Thorough assessment: Before our GPs prescribe any medication or suggest alternative weight loss measures, an initial assessment is necessary.
 Please be mindful that whatever treatment our GPs advise must be used in conjunction with other weight loss measures e.g. improved diet.

 - Injectable medication option: If you’re aged 18-75 with a BMI over 30, your GP may prescribe an injectable weight loss medication.
 It is at the discretion of the consulting GP to prescribe any medication.
 There are weekly and daily injectable options which are licensed for weight management.
 If your BMI is under 30, we don’t usually recommend injections unless there’s a pre-existing weight-related condition (Hypertension, Obstructive sleep apnoea, Prediabetes, Dyslipidaemia).
 In that case, we’ll need a letter from your regular GP confirming your existing condition.
+Learn more about our weight loss injections here.

 - Oral medication option: If your BMI is under 30, your GP may offer oral medication to help with weight loss.
 This can be discussed during your weight management consultation.